abhishekrd/Social/README.md

 Create a Post,
 Delete Post,
 like/unlike posts,
-view other users profile
+view other users profile,
-follow/unfollow users
+follow/unfollow users,
 see posts of followed users